 There are certain NFL sportsbooks that even have dedicated prop tabs on the main menu.
 Once you find the available props where you play, TD scores will be among the options.
 Here are some of the books that do an excellent job with NFL props.

 This is another top sportsbook that finds itself among the revenue leaders in several legal markets.
 Each game has its own section for props, including those of the TD variety.
-Use our BetMGM bonus code when you sign up to get up to $1,000.
+Use the BetMGM Ontario offer when you sign up.

-Caesars Sportsbook has been growing tremendously in recent times with great tech and competitive odds helping to lead the charge.
+Caesars Online Sportsbook has been growing tremendously in recent times with great tech and competitive odds helping to lead the charge.
 When you click on a game listing, you’ll find a dedicated link for TDs.
-Use our Caesars promo code to get up to $1,001.

 As you gain experience with TD props, you’ll find similar odds at the top sportsbooks, but that doesn’t mean that they’ll be exactly the same.
 Take the time to shop around and compare prices to make sure that you’re getting the most favorable odds on your chosen players.